 First of all AVOID STRIPES AND PLAID!!
 Solids photograph much better!
 Also bring a variety of color, don't bring 5 blue outfits even if it is your favorite color.
+Try to steer clear of white tops.
 Avoid clothing that has wording on it except for your own school logo.
 Vary the style, all one look (like tanks) gets boring.
 Vary the dress level, bring some dressy, some medium and some casual.
 Remember, it is best to do one or two outfits that mom will like, then we can do the stuff YOU like.

 Also remember, as a general rule, light clothes look better on lighter backgrounds and darker clothes look backgrounds and darker clothes look better on darker backgrounds.
 So if you prefer dark, bring dark, if you prefer some of both, bring some of both.

 Some shots are close up, others are full length.
 Plan outfits completely.
-It is hard to do a full length formal in your suit if all you brought was big old tennis shoes.
+It could be hard to do a full length in a formal outfit if all you brought were sneakers.

 Group your outfits together on hangers.
 It is amazing how many people come in with clothes stuffed in a plastic bag and wonder why they are wrinkled!
 Make sure they are ironed.

 If you are doing an outdoor session, most locations do not have places to change.
 But if you wear a layered outfit, you can add or drop a piece for a different look.